 1031.02 Stockpiles.
 RAP and RAS stockpiles shall be according to the following.

 (a) RAP Stockpiles.
-The Contractor shall construct individual, sealed RAP stockpiles meeting one of the following definitions.
-No additional RAP shall be added to the pile after the pile has been sealed.
+The Contractor shall construct individual RAP stockpiles meeting one of the following definitions.
 Stockpiles shall be sufficiently separated to prevent intermingling at the base.
 Stockpiles shall be identified by signs indicating the type as listed below (i.e. “Homogeneous Surface”).

-Prior to milling, the Contractor shall request the District provide documentation on the quality of the RAP to clarify the appropriate stockpile.
+Prior to milling, the Contractor shall request the Department provide documentation on the quality of the RAP to clarify the appropriate stockpile.

 (1) Fractionated RAP (FRAP).
 FRAP shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures.
-The coarse aggregate in FRAP shall be crushed aggregate and may represent more than one aggregate type and/or quality, but shall be at least C quality.
-FRAP shall be fractionated prior to testing by screening into a minimum of two size fractions with the separation occurring on or between the #4 (4.75 mm) and 1/2 in.
+The coarse aggregate in FRAP shall be crushed aggregate and may represent more than one aggregate type and/or quality but shall be at least C quality.
+FRAP shall be fractionated prior to testing by screening into a minimum of two size fractions with the separation occurring on or between the No. 4 (4.75 mm) and 1/2 in.
 (12.5 mm) sieves.
-Agglomerations shall be minimized such that 100 percent of the RAP shall pass the sieve size specified below for the mix into which the FRAP will be incorporated.
+Agglomerations shall be minimized such that 100 percent of the RAP in the coarse fraction shall pass the maximum sieve size specified for the mixture composition of the mix design.